 Godly Play is a creative and imaginative approach to Christian nurture.
 It can be used in a variety of settings churches, schools, hospitals, care homes for the elderly.
 Godly Play is based on long established, tried and tested approaches.
 Godly Play uses symbols and objects as well as words.
 Godly Play values process, openness and discovery.
 Godly Play encourages people to make meaning for themselves.
 It invites listeners into stories and encourages them to connect the stories with personal experience.
 Godly Play is a non-coercive way to encourage children to move into larger dimensions of belief and faith, through wondering questions and open-ended response time.
 It is a way of preparing children to join in the worship and life of their congregations as they develop a deeper understanding of stories, symbols and rites.
 Although it was originally developed as a resource for children, Godly Play is now being used with a wide range of age groups in a diversity of settings.
+There are only 14 spaces on this course – so book early!

 Over 3 days (minimum 25 hours training) you will develop your practice and understanding of the art of Godly Play.
 The spirituality of the child (and the adult) and the ways in which Godly Play is a form of spiritual guidance is explored throughout the course.
 The training follows an action/reflection model of learning.
 There is a mixture of trainer-led presentations in each genre, and participant storytelling presentations, covering more than 15 stories.
 We work in a model Godly Play environment, with the opportunity to see a comprehensive set of resources.
 Each day explores one of the primary religious genres of Godly Play: sacred stories, parables and liturgical lessons.